Hemamalini1010/LinkedIn-Scraper/README.md

 # LinkedIn-Scraper
-Find the openings for Data Analyst Role and generate Tableau report

 Problem Statement:
-Scraping the Linkedin browser to fetch all the openings for Data Analyst Role and generate the trend for current date.
--To understand the Job Market and opportunities
+Scraping the Linkedin browser to fetch all the openings for Data Analyst Role and generate Job market analysis report -To understand the Job Market and opportunities
 -To check the companywise openings